nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 - Updated the performer element to include organization in reference types
 - Minor re-word for code for free text
 - Section added with additional guidance for populating the observation resource for an inbound referral and updated the profile guidance
-- Updated guidance and diagrams for hierarchical data and added questionnaireResponse profile
+- Updated guidance and diagrams for hierarchical data
 - Free text which is not associated with a clinical code must only be returned in the context of a consultation (and problem when linking a consultation topic items) and not in response to only an uncategorised data request.
 - Inbound referrals referenced in scope of uncategorised data